Eyal-S/Computer-Vision-Project/README.md

 3. Using image matting, placing the walking person from ‘extracted.avi’ in ‘background.jpg’.
 Saving this video as ‘matted.avi’.
 The new video file will have a walking person with a static background.

+4. Manually selecting the walking person in ‘matted.avi’ and tracking him throughout the video showing a rectangle around him in all frames.
+Saving the video with the rectangle highlight as ‘OUTPUT.avi’.